Updated April 2020

-2.4 For more information about credit reference agencies (referred to throughout this notice as CRAs) and how they use your personal data please read the Credit Reference Agency Information Notice (CRAIN).
-For a hard copy of this notice please call Customer Services (see section 19.2).
+2.4 For more information about credit reference agencies (referred to throughout this notice as CRAs) and how they use your personal data please read the read the Credit Reference Agency Information Notice (CRAIN).
+CRAIN covers the activities of Experian, Equifax and TransUnion.
+We also use credit reference services provided by Crediva.
+You can find a copy of Crediva’s privacy notice here Crediva Privacy Notice.
+For a hard copy of this notice please call Customer Services (see section 20.2).

 2.5 For more information about fraud prevention agencies (referred to throughout this notice as FPAs) and how they use your personal data please contact us by calling our Compliance Team on 0371 522 5146.